 When ordering a fine gold or silver coin from an online precious metals dealer, how do you know what condition the coin is in?
 The image that some dealers use to advertise their products is a stock image provided by the manufacturing mint, not an image of the actual coin the customer will receive.
 Stock images are intended to clearly represent the devices on the obverse and reverse of the coin, but may misrepresent the quality of the coin a customer purchases.

-To make the quality of a coin more transparent, coin dealers list the “grade” of the coin.
-Before a coin grading scale was invented, all coins were sorted into two categories: new and used.
+To make the quality of a coin more transparent, honest coin dealers list the “grade” of the coin.
+Before the coin grading scale was invented, all coins were sorted into two categories: new and used.
 Unfortunately, numismatists and collectors found that many coins fell somewhere in between with varying quality levels.
-To better describe the actual state of precious metal coins, a grading system was devised.
+To better describe the actual state of precious metal coins, a grading system was invented.

 Most coins stamped by the U.S. Mint are graded using the Sheldon Coin Grading Scale of Numismatic Guaranty Corporation (NGC), the official grading service of the American Numismatic Association (ANA).
 The only other main grading service in the industry, Professional Coin Grading Service (PCGS), also uses the Sheldon Scale.

 The original grading system was invented by Dr. William H. Sheldon in 1949.
 Sheldon was an American psychologist and coin collector who is best known for his controversial study of the human body and his firmly held belief that “physique equals destiny.”
 In numismatics, Sheldon developed a numeric scale from 1 to 70 to determine a coin’s quality—a grading system that is still widely used by American coin collectors today.